LMU uses a standard formula to determine your financial need. The elements of this formula are explained below.

 - You were offered a work award in the prior year and did not utilize it.

-- You were offered an institutional loan (LMU California Loan, Burns Student Loan, and Shandler Student Loan) and declined the offer or it was cancelled because loan requirements were not completed.
+- You were offered an institutional loan (LMU California Loan and Burns Student Loan) and declined the offer or it was cancelled because loan requirements were not completed.